sh1boot/sh1boot.github.io/_posts/2024-01-21-latin-square-l1-cache.md

 ---
 layout: post
-title:  "A Latin-Square-based L1 cache layout"
+title:  A Latin-Square-based L1 cache layout
-description: "Using a solution to the Latin Squares problem as a memory slicing scheme to address convenient access to 2D memory patterns."
+description: Using a solution to the Latin Squares problem as a memory slicing scheme to address convenient access to 2D memory patterns.
 categories: cache, memory, hardware design
+svg: true
 draft: true
 ---
-{% include svg.html %}

 If I were going to build some kind of fantasy machine I would not fuss about making it high-performance.
 Mine would just be a mash-up of random things I found interesting at some point.